KastnerRG/Read_the_docs/docs/devcloud.rst

 It shows the device name used for the matrix multiplication, the matrices' size, and the testbench result.

+The code was run on a CPU.
+We need to make some modifications to run it on an FPGA.

-Modify the Project to compile and run on an FPGA
+Compile to FPGA
 ###################

-DPCPP for FPGAs has similar design flows as other FPGA HLS tools.
-Since full FPGA compilation to bitstream can take hours, it is important to first verify that your design is functionally correct.
-This can be done using an FPGA emulator.
+Synthesizing DPCPP code to FPGAs has similar design flows as other FPGA HLS tools.
+Since full FPGA compilation to bitstream can take hours, ideally all of the optimizations are done using an emulator.
 The FPGA emulator compiles the design to RTL.
 RTL compilation is much faster than full bitstream compilation.
 Once the emulator is compiled, it can be executed which is equivalent to executing the RTL model with the provided inputs.
-This is a similar process as C Simulation in the Xilinx HLS tools.
+This is a similar process as C simulation in the Xilinx HLS tools.

 To build the FPGA emulator, open the file ``src/matrix_mul_dpcpp.cpp``.
 Line 55 uses the ``default_selector`` for the hardware device.
 Modify the code to use the FPGA emulator by performing the following: